Heath Slater: Final appearances (2019–2020)

-Impact Wrestling (2020–present)
+Impact Wrestling (2020–2023)

 On July 18, 2020, at Slammiversary, Miller, now known as Heath, made his Impact Wrestling debut, declaring himself as a free agent before being interrupted by Rohit Raju, who insulted Heath before Heath attacked him.
 Heath would then run in to his former tag team partner Rhino backstage before being told to leave the building by Impact executive Scott D'Amore as he was not an Impact employee.
 On the August 4 episode of Impact!, Heath made his in-ring debut by challenging Moose for the TNA World Heavyweight Championship and a spot on the roster, but was defeated.
 Despite this, he and Rhino began a "#Heath4IMPACT" campaign to convince the company to sign Heath, even getting celebrity endorsements from David Hasselhoff, Flava Flav, Nancy Kerrigan and Chuck Norris.

 At Victory Road, Heath and Rhino teamed for the first time in Impact, where they defeated Reno Scum (Adam Thornstowe and Luster the Legend).
 Three days later, Scott D'Amore offered Heath a contract, however, contract talks broke down.
 D'Amore eventually allowed Heath and Rhino to enter the Call Your Shot Gauntlet match at Bound for Glory, and if either man won, Heath would get his contract, and if neither won, Rhino would be fired.
 At Bound for Glory, Rhino won the match, thus winning Heath an Impact contract, however, Heath suffered an injury during the match.

 After an absence of almost a year, he returned from injury on the September 30, 2021, episode of Impact!, saving Rhino from a potential attack by Violent By Design, a stable that Rhino used to be a part of.
+At Bound for Glory, Heath and Rhino defeated Violent By Design (Deaner and Joe Doering). afterwards Heath and Rhino decided to challenge VBD to one more match at Turning Point, which was accepted and at the event Rhino and Heath were defeated.
+At Turning Point, Heath and Rhino lost to Violent By Design (Eric Young and Joe Doering).
+On the Under Siege preshow, Heath and Rhino defeated Raj Singh and Shera.
+At Against All Odds, Heath, America's Most Wanted (Chris Harris and James Storm), and The Good Brothers (Doc Gallows and Karl Anderson) defeated Honor No More (Eddie Edwards, Kenny King, Matt Taven, Mike Bennett, and PCO) in a ten man tag team match.
+At Victory Road, Heath, Josh Alexander, and Rich Swann lost to Honor No More (Eddie Edwards, Matt Taven, and Mike Bennett).

-Heath and Rhino decided to challenge VBD to one more match at Turning Point, which was accepted.
-At the event Rhino and Heath were defeated.
-On October 8, 2022, during the Impact! taping, Heath and Rhino defeated The Kingdom to become to the new Impact World Tag Team Champions - marking his first title in Impact Wrestling.
+At Bound for Glory, Heath competed in 20-person Intergender Call Your Shot Gauntlet which was won by Bully Ray.
+On October 8, 2022, during the Impact! taping, Heath and Rhino defeated The Kingdom to become to the new Impact World Tag Team Champions, marking his first title in Impact Wrestling.
+At Over Drive, Heath and Rhino defeated the Major Players (Brian Myers and Matt Cardona) to retain the titles.
+On the December 15 episode of Impact Wrestling, Heath and Rhino lost the tag team championship to the Motor City Machine Guns.